justzaro/car-rental-console/README.md

 - **CarCostCalculator**: Calculates insurance and rental costs for cars.
 - **CargoVanCostCalculator**: Calculates insurance and rental costs for cargo vans.
 - **MotorcycleCostCalculator**: Calculates insurance and rental costs for motorcycles.
+- **RentalCalculator**: Calculates all fees regarding a requested rental and return an Invoice object.
+- **InvoicePrinter**: Prints the invoice in a desired fashion.
 - **VehicleCostCalculator**: Interface for calculating insurance and rental costs.

 ## Approach